aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to XLSB in Android via Java" h2="Transform MHTML to XLSB within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+MHTML to XLSB conversion is a useful feature for Android applications.
+MHTML is a web page archive format which is used to save webpages for offline viewing.
+It is a combination of HTML code and resources like images, audio, and video.
+XLSB is a binary file format used by Microsoft Excel.
+It is used to store spreadsheet data and is more efficient than the XLSX format.
+Converting MHTML to XLSB allows users to view the web page data in a spreadsheet format.

+<h2>How Aspose.Total Helps for MHTML to XLSB Conversion</h2>
-You can integrate MHTML to XLSB conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert MHTML to XLSX.
-Secondly, you can convert XLSX to XLSB by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a suite of APIs that can be used to integrate MHTML to XLSB conversion feature within Android applications.
+It consists of two APIs: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java can be used to convert MHTML to XLSX.
+It is a powerful PDF processing API that can be used to create, edit, and convert PDF documents.
+It also supports conversion of various file formats to PDF.

+Aspose.Cells for Android via Java can be used to convert XLSX to XLSB.
+It is a powerful spreadsheet processing API that can be used to create, edit, and convert spreadsheets.
+It supports a wide range of features such as data validation, conditional formatting, and charting.

+By using Aspose.Total for Android via Java, developers can easily integrate MHTML to XLSB conversion feature within their Android applications.
+It is a cost-effective solution that can be used to quickly and easily convert MHTML to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}